General Data Protection Regulation (the “GDPR”)

 3. Data Protection Officers

-Under Article 35 of the GDPR, the appointment of a Data Protection Officer will be required where the core activities of the organisation involve regular and systematic monitoring of data subjects on a large scale.
+Under Article 35 of the GDPR, the appointment of a Data Protection Officer (‘DPO’) will be required where the core activities of the organisation involve regular and systematic monitoring of data subjects on a large scale.
 Businesses must carry out their own assessment to decide whether the processing of personal data is a core activity for them and whether they carry out regular and systemic monitoring of special data on a large scale.
-If they do, they are obliged to designate a Data Protection Officer and comply with the relevant provisions of the GDPR including about the Data Protection Officer’s tasks and position, ensuring that such tasks and duties do not result in a conflict on interests.
+If they do, they are obliged to designate a DPO and comply with the relevant provisions of the GDPR including about the DPO’s tasks and position, ensuring that such tasks and duties do not result in a conflict on interests.

-The GDPR requires an organisation subject to the GDPR to show how it complies with the GDPR.
-This task covers both organizational and technological measures and the organisation must ensure and be able to demonstrate that processing is performed in accordance with the GDPR and review and update these measures where necessary.
+The GDPR requires an organisation to show how it complies with the GDPR.
+This task covers both organisational and technological measures and the organisation must ensure and be able to demonstrate that processing is performed in accordance with the GDPR and review and update these measures where necessary.

 6. Data breach notification requirements